svenbioinf/OGRE/README.md

 ```{r}
 sudo apt install docker.io #on linux via console
 ```
-For windows just follow instruction on: [docker.com](https://docs.docker.com/desktop/install/windows-install/) You can then pull OGRE's docker file from dockerHub and install by copying the following to your shell (console)
+For windows just follow instructions on: [docker.com](https://docs.docker.com/desktop/install/windows-install/).
+You can then pull OGRE's docker file from dockerHub and install by copying the following to your shell (console).
 ```{r}
 sudo docker pull svenbioinf/ogre:1 #on linux shell
 sudo docker run -e PASSWORD=ogre -p 8787:8787 svenbioinf/ogre:1 #on linux shell